Black Eye Technologies

 Born from passion and frustration, our tools are designed to reshape how you approach 3D cameras, no matter the discipline.

-For Gameplay Designers
+Gameplay Designers

 Dynamically follow, zoom, turn, compose and aim at one or multiple objects.
 Damping, velocity look-ahead, the weight, the feel, the mojo of a real camera, in real time, while you’re playing and it’s all being saved.

-For Cutscene Artists
+Cutscene Artists

 Imagine setting up a camera and getting the look you want in less than a minute, replacing hours of keyframing.

-Imagine saying ‘what if we tried with a shot from over here?’ with a telephoto close up shot on a character and seeing if it’s going to work, instantly.
+Imagine saying “What if we tried with a shot from over here?” with a telephoto close-up shot on a character and seeing if it’s going to work, instantly.

-For Pre-Visualization
+Pre-Visualization

 Imagine authoring camera layouts in a fraction of the time.
-Create a handful of shot types – close up, wide, medium, tracking – whatever you want – and put them on the Sequencer in any order.
+Create a handful of shot types: close up, wide, medium, tracking – whatever you want – and put them on the Sequencer in any order.
 Try out different arrangements, change the edit, tweak compositions and the shots will still work.

 Black Eye cameras will get you closer to your story.
 Unleash hand-crafted virtual camera operators to execute on your shot vision within the project.
 Change things, try out ideas, move stuff around and the cameras will adapt.